P.O. Box 6015

-The Public Art Guide outlines a self-guided tour of Columbia’s publicly accessible art while the Gallery & Museum Guide details the many museums, galleries and other visual art opportunities in the mid-Missouri area.
+The Public Art Guide outlines a self-guided tour of Columbia’s publicly accessible art while the Columbia Arts Guide details the many visual and performing arts opportunities in Columbia.
 Copies of the printed brochures can be requested from the Office of Cultural Affairs (OCA@GoColumbiaMo.com).

 The Arts Directory is an online listing of contact information for art agencies that currently receive funding from the OCA, artists whose work is in the city’s public art collection, or those selected for the Commemorative Poster or Traffic Box Art projects.
 The online listings are also available in a hard copy form (contact us for a copy).

 Art News is a weekly email newsletter that includes information on upcoming arts events, exhibits, classes, and cultural activities.
 Subscribe to receive Art News here.

 The city supports local arts agencies through annual and small request funding, with awards made in competitive review processes.
 About a fourth of the Office of Cultural Affairs' annual budget is allocated to education and presentation projects of local arts organizations, including exhibits, performances, in-school programming and workshops.
 Other funding opportunities, called “Small Requests,” allow arts organizations to apply for up to $750 to support new and unique programming on an ongoing basis throughout the year.